mnaoumov/obsidian-plugin-chronos/README.md

 = [1991-12-26] End of the Cold War
 ```

-Using Chronos syntax, generate markdown for a timeline of the following:
+Using Chronos syntax, generate Markdown for a timeline of the following:

 <YOUR REQUEST HERE>
 ````